Jump to Content

 Repeated from Series 1

-2D Do All of the AMLA Proposals and Recent BSA Updates Have you Spinning in Circles?Repeated from 1D
+2C Do All of the AMLA Proposals and Recent BSA Updates Have you Spinning in Circles?Repeated from 1C

 AML/CFT compliance remains in the spotlight and bankers seem to have more questions than answers with all the proposed changes these days.
 The session will provide an update on the latest topics gaining focus in AML/CFT.
 We will discuss the most recent changes to the Corporate Transparency Act (CTA) and what this might mean for CDD expectations, as well as the status of the AMLA proposal and its potential finalization.
 We will also revisit the latest developments in BSA reporting, cryptocurrency, debanking concerns and sanctions compliance.
 Lastly, we provide an overview of legislative developments that banks and their board should be keeping an eye on.

-• Teshale Smith, Senior Counsel, Consumer Regulations and Compliance, American Bankers Association
+• Halle Morgan, Vice President and Senior Counsel, Regulatory Compliance and Policy, American Bankers Association

 2I Open for Late Breaking DevelopmentsRepeated from 1I